There are following implicit objects those become available to programmer to use in JSP page.

 pageContext

 The pageContext implicit scripting variable is an instance of a javax.servlet.jsp.PageContext object.
 A PageContext object represents the context of a single JavaServer Page including all the other implicit objects, methods for forwarding to and including Web Application resources, and a scope for binding objects to the page.
 The PageContext object is not always helpful when used by itself because the other implicit objects are already available for use.
 A PageContext object is primarily used as a single object that can easily be passed to other objects such as custom actions.
-This is useful since the page context holds references to the other implicit objects.
+This is useful since the page context holds references to the other implicit objects.<HTML>

 <HEAD>